HIGH SCHOOL PHYSICS IN ARIZONA:

 *All 3 state universities have steady production of new physics-certified teachers (but in 2016 there were 25 open positions in PHYSICS in Greater Phoenix: 3 times as many openings as qualified applicants in ALL of Arizona).

-[x] In Glendale Union High School District, which prioritizes Advanced Placement courses, 2 of its 9 large high schools do not offer physics, 6 high schools have less than 5% of students taking physics, and 1 high school (Sunnyslope) has 5 over-full sections (taught by a committed young teacher who is earning an ASU MNS degree).
+[xi] In Glendale Union High School District, which prioritizes Advanced Placement courses, 2 of its 9 large high schools do not offer physics, 6 high schools have less than 5% of students taking physics, and 1 high school (Sunnyslope HS) has 5 over-full sections (taught by a committed young teacher who is earning an ASU MNS degree).

 In Tolleson Union High School District, a high-poverty district, 2 of its 4 comprehensive high schools (Copper Canyon and Sierra Linda) have NO physics, and La Joya HS has 13 sections of physics.
 (The lead teacher is Zachary Kovach, a young 2nd career teacher who leads ASU summer Modeling Workshops.
 Zak was PhysTEC Teacher of the Year in Phoenix in 2016.)

-This hit or miss situation must be rectified, and low/no enrollment drastically increased.
-Exemplars like these two can help, if awareness and public pressure exist.
+These disparities must be rectified, and low/no enrollment drastically increased.
+Exemplars like LaJoya HS and Sunnyslope HS can help, if awareness and public pressure exist.

 Globe HS, Thatcher HS, Santa Cruz Valley HS, Willcox HS, Pinon HS, Bisbee HS, Miami HS,

-[xii] Another rural example is Betty Hultin, a retiree who is back in the classroom, teaching physics this year at Seligman HS (~50 students in the entire high school) in northwest Arizona.
+[xiii] Another rural example is Betty Hultin, a retiree who is back in the classroom, teaching physics via robotics this year at Seligman HS (~50 students in the entire high school) in northwest Arizona.
 She took two summer Modeling Workshops in physics, 20 years ago, to re-train.
 A third example: Physics is taught every year at Valley Union HS in Elfrida (~125 students) in southeast Arizona.
-A fourth example: Every ninth grader at Morenci High School takes physics.
-Morenci is a mining town; the high school has almost 100 9th graders and a full-time physics teacher.
+A different strategy is 9th grade physics.
+Morenci is a mining town; every 9th grader at Morenci HS takes physics -- almost 100 9th graders and a full-time physics teacher.

-[xiii] Physics has become an elitist course in Greater Phoenix, unfortunately.
-In 1998, 70% of physics courses in Greater Phoenix were regular/core, and 30% were honors or AP; this was similar to national averages.
-But by 2015, the course level in Greater Phoenix was reversed: only 30% of physics courses were regular/core, and 70% were honors/AP/DualEnrollment.
-(In contrast, nationwide now, about 35% of physics courses are honors/AP/second year.)
+[xiv] Physics has become an elitist course in Greater Phoenix, unfortunately.
+By 2015, only 30% of physics courses were regular/core, and 70% were honors/AP/DualEnrollment.
+In contrast, nationwide, only about 35% of physics courses are honors/AP/second year.
+(In 1998, 70% of physics courses in Greater Phoenix were regular/core, and 30% were honors or AP; this was similar to national averages in 1998.)
+(See endnote iii.)

 “ I believe that high school physics is crucial for any profession that my 9-year old daughter would go into.
 She will go to my high school, too.
 I want her to take physics.
 We want the best for our kids.”